Parametrically long lifetime of superdiffusion in non-integrable spin chains

 Again, we average over $20\,000$ initial states for each temperature.
 We expect that the main process driving the crossover to ordinary diffusion will, again, be decay in two-soliton collisions, so we fit the autocorrelation function at each temperature to the crossover form given by Eq.~\eqref{eq:diffusion_coefficient_crossover}, and extract the temperature dependence of the parameters $\mD(T)$ and $\lambda(T)$.

+We show this temperature scaling in Fig.~\ref{fig:Heisenberg_superdiffusion}(a).
 The lowest temperature for which these parameters can be directly extracted is $T \approx 0.25$; below this temperature, the KPZ-like superdiffusion persists for the entire simulation time window (up to $t = 10^5 J^{-1}$) \cite{mcroberts2022anomalous}.

 Further, for $T \lesssim 0.35$, the parameters estimated from the two-parameter fit of the numerical autocorrelator to Eq.~\eqref{eq:diffusion_coefficient_crossover} fluctuate significantly as a function of $T$, whereas we expect that they should be smooth.
 For $T \leq 0.35$ in Fig.~\ref{fig:Heisenberg_superdiffusion}, therefore, we fix $\mD \approx 23.5$ (the value extracted from the two-parameter fit at $T = 0.4$) and extract only an estimate of $\lambda(T)$ from the fit.
-Note that Fig.~\ref{fig:Heisenberg_superdiffusion}(lower) verifies that the autocorrelation data is consistent with fixing $\mD$ in this way.
+In Fig.~\ref{fig:Heisenberg_superdiffusion}(b), we show the autocorrelators rescaled by the crossover with these parameters, which verifies that the autocorrelation data is consistent with fixing $\mD$ in this way.

 In this framework, we find that the crossover from KPZ-like superdiffusion to ordinary diffusion in the classical Heisenberg chain is consistent with Eq.~\eqref{eq:diffusion_coefficient_crossover} and the parameter scalings \eqn{ \mD(T) \sim \mathrm{const.}, \;\;\; \lambda(T) \sim T^{-8/3}, } and this scaling appears to hold up to temperatures ${T \approx J}$ (Fig.~\ref{fig:Heisenberg_superdiffusion}).
 In particular, the extracted scaling implies that the crossover timescale depends on temperature as \eqn{ t^* \sim \lambda^3 \sim T^{-8}. }